mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 3. In case the connected components are less than the minimum, the algorithm will find the edge with the smallest weight, and subtract it from all other edges.
 4. After that the algorithm will go back to step 1. and repeat the procedure until it finds a clustering of the graph satisfying `n`.

-For finding the connected components in the graph, the current implementation uses [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)<sup>[16]</sup>.
+For finding the connected components in the graph, the current implementation uses [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)<sup>[17]</sup>.

 # Conclusion

 In this blog post, we introduced the idea of data-driven chunk clustering and pre-fetching.
 We explained how we can apply it by consuming aggregated data from one of the most popular services for web application analysis - Google Analytics.

-After that we did a brief introduction to graph theory and the probability theory.
-As next step we defined a common terminology for the variety of graphs used in the `@mlx` packages.
+After that, we did a brief introduction to graph theory and the probability theory.
+As next step, we defined a common terminology for the variety of graphs used in the `@mlx` packages.
 Stepping on this solid foundation we explained the implementation of data-driven clustering and pre-fetching at `@mlx`.

 As mentioned previously, the demonstrated packages are still in early stage of their development.
 The list of short-term goals include: